Saudi Crown Prince Calls Khashoggi Killing 'A Heinous Crime'

 “I hope there are no rumors of his abduction,” he joked with the audiencehttps://t.co/2mGiDA25xO pic.twitter.com/psSryEj74x

 Hariri isn't the only official who was reportedly held captive since Mohammed was named crown prince in 2017.
-As NPR's Jackie Northam has reported, during what was touted as an anti-corruption campaign, Prince Mohammed "rounded up more than 200 Saudi businessmen and princes and government ministers, and he held them at the Ritz Carlton hotel for more than three months until they paid hundreds of millions of dollars to get out."
+As NPR's Jackie Northam has reported, during what was touted as an anti-corruption campaign, Crown Prince Mohammed "rounded up more than 200 Saudi businessmen and princes and government ministers, and he held them at the Ritz Carlton hotel for more than three months until they paid hundreds of millions of dollars to get out."

 Saudi Crown Prince Calls Khashoggi Killing 'A Heinous Crime'

 In an earlier interview, Jackie also spoke to Khashoggi about the prince.
-Here's what he said about Prince Mohammed:
+Here's what he said about Crown Prince Mohammed:

 "He has no interest in political reform.
 He thinks he can do it alone, and he doesn't want really any counter opinion or anyone to share those changes in Saudi Arabia with him."